Search

 Video Ads work better, and they are easier to make

 Video ads on Amazon used to be something only big brands could do.
-Now, smaller brands can get the most out of them as well.
-New advantages of video ads include:
+In 2025, smaller brands could get the most out of them as well.
+In 2026, video ads are the cornerstone of an "interactive-first" strategy.
+They are a requirement for high conversion rates.

 It all means that videos are not simply a part of a brand image anymore - they help brands to sell their products.